Apply by December 20, 2024

 A person wearing glasses and a white hoodie is standing in front of a large map.
 Another person's arm, in a blue and black sleeve, is pointing to a specific area on the map.
 Both individuals appear to be engaged in discussion.

-Marin People’s Plan
+Marin City People’s Plan

 Grantee | Marin County, CA